 58(2) A new lease executed by the person so appointed shall be as valid as if the person in whose name the same was made was alive and not under any disability and had himself executed it.

 58(3) In every such case it shall be in the discretion of the court to direct an action to be brought to establish the right of the person seeking renewal and not to make the order for the new lease unless by the judgment to be made in the action or until after it has been entered.

 58(4) A renewed lease shall not be executed by virtue of this section in pursuance of any covenant, or agreement, unless the sum or sums of money, if any, which ought to be paid on the renewal and the things, if any, which ought to be performed in pursuance of the covenant or agreement by the tenant are first paid and performed, and counterparts of every such renewed lease shall be duly executed by the tenant.

-58(5) All sums of money which are had, received, or paid for, or on account of, the renewal of any lease by any person out of Manitoba or not amenable to the process of the Court of Queen's Bench after a deduction of all necessary incidental charges and expenses, shall be paid to such person or in such manner or into the Court of Queen's Bench to such account, and be applied and disposed of as the court shall direct.
+58(5) All sums of money which are had, received, or paid for, or on account of, the renewal of any lease by any person out of Manitoba or not amenable to the process of the Court of King's Bench after a deduction of all necessary incidental charges and expenses, shall be paid to such person or in such manner or into the Court of King's Bench to such account, and be applied and disposed of as the court shall direct.

 58(6) The court may order the costs and expenses of and relating to the application, orders, directions, conveyances and transfers, or any of them, to be paid and raised out of or from the land, or the rents in respect of which the same are respectively made, in such manner as the court shall deem proper.